enlevo/diy-battery/README.md

 ## Mate, why don't you buy your own power station? :thinking:
 Glad you asked!
 Simple answer: *they're too expensive for what they're worth*.
 Even if you have warranty, the price per Wh (watt-hour) is ludicrous when compared to DIY solutions.

 I don't need to link examples here.
 I'd be hard-pressed if you found a 280Ah 12V power station capable of running up to 1500W concurrent watts for less than 2000€ in the market.
-Ours caps at 1000€ (yes, including shipping from China) and also offers a great learning experience!
+Ours caps at 1000€ (yes, including DDP shipping costs) and also offers a great learning experience!
 Plus, you have the advantage of **modularity**, meaning you can add more cells in the future if you want.
 Or perhaps add more outlets?
 Or maybe add a solar controller so you can plug your solar panels?
 Maybe you can add a temp controller and add a few fans to control the temperature inside the case?

 It's up to you to decide! :smile: